powsybl/powsybl.github.io/docs/configuration/modules/load-flow-action-simulator.md

 - DEEP: will save and restore all network data.
 Decreases performances, but allows to use any type of action.

 ## ignore-pre-contingency-violations
-Set the `ignore-pre-contingency-violations` to `true` to ignore the the pre-contingency violations and continue the simulation even if there are still violations after the pre-contingency simulation.
+Set the `ignore-pre-contingency-violations` to `true` to ignore the pre-contingency violations and continue the simulation even if there are still violations after the pre-contingency simulation.

 ## load-flow-factory